LucasStevenson/CS151-CareerQ/proposal/README.md

 - Remove Students in the Queue: Companies can manually remove a student from the queue.
 - Prioritize Students in Queue: Companies can change the order of students in their queue to first.
 - Drop-in/Queue Status: Companies can set either to operate by drop-ins (not using the queue system) or to use the queue system.
 Optimize for smaller companies or companies with fewer people visiting.

 Recruiter
-- Register which Company you are from
+- Register: Recruiters can register which Company the recruiter is from.
-- List the Job opening and able to post the availability
+- Manage Job Openings: Recruiters can list the Job opening and able to post the availability .

 School/Admin
-- Create the career fair event on the website
+- Create Event: Admin can create the career fair event on the website.
-- Accept company requests to join career fair
+- Manage Companies: Admin can accept company requests to join career fair.
+Admin can also Add/delete companies.
-- Add/delete companies
-- Set a time frame for the career fair (what times people are able to sign up).
+- Set Event Timeframe: Set a time frame for the career fair (what times people are able to sign up).